ngongoni/python_challenger/README.md

 * Through this script, we were able to discover that this town's vote was decisively in favor of Khan.

 * My final script both prints the analysis to the terminal and exports a text file to the `analysis` folder with the results.
+* This marks the end of my data analysis.